Skip to main content

 Ready to use!
 Try:

-• lovelace chat "Explain this codebase"
+• ada chat "Explain this codebase"

-• lovelace agents list
+• ada agents list

 With custom name: